2025 Legislative Session

 Earned Media

-As the session began, we pitched proactive stories, responded to inquiries, provided spokespeople and distributed media advisories, releases, and statements and wrangled them to talk to our workers at our launch event, rally, hearings, floor votes, compromise talks, post-session celebration and the governor’s veto.
+As the session began, we pitched proactive stories, responded to inquiries, provided spokespeople and distributed media advisories, releases, and statements and connected them to talk to our workers at our launch event, rally, hearings, floor votes, compromise talks, post-session celebration and the governor’s veto.

 Design